One of the first questions when learning Ash: where should you put side effects?

 result = callback.(changeset)

-# ✅ This always runs, success or failure
+# This always runs, regardless of transaction success or failure

 Logger.info("Transaction completed with result: #{inspect(result)}")